hugobuddel/entropynaut.com/content/projects/telluriccorr.md

 ## Telluric Correction

-The telluric correction of the Very Large Telescope is being updated to be suitable for the Extremely Large Telescope.
+Hugo Buddelmeijer is currently working on updating the telluric correction of the Very Large Telescope to be suitable for the Extremely Large Telescope, however not in the capacity of Entropynaut.

-In particular, a blind telluric correction is being implemented.
+In particular, a blind telluric correction is being implemented, that allows the correction to be performed without any fitting.